bramwalet/Subliminal.bundle/README.md

 - **OCR**: fixes problems in subtitles introduced by OCR (custom implementation of [SubtitleEdit](https://github.com/SubtitleEdit/subtitleedit)'s dictionaries) (`hands agaInst the waII!` -> `hands against the wall!`)
 - **Remove Tags**: removes any font style tags from the subtitles (bold, italic, underline, colors, ...)

 Hearing Impaired, Common, OCR and Color can be applied automatically on every subtitle downloaded.
-All mods are manually managable via the channel menu.
+All mods are manually managable via the interface.

 Mods are applied on-the-fly, the original content of the subtitle stays available, so mods are completely reversible.